 However, not every situation is so clear-cut.
 You may have longer or less time than you may think.
 No matter what your situation, it’s best to know what to expect and how you can recover the compensation you need and deserve.

-Reach out to an experienced and helpful attorney from Kisling, Nestico & Redick as soon as possible.
+Reach out to an experienced and helpful Kisling, Nestico & Redick as soon as possible.
 The last thing you want is to find out you are running up against a deadline or have you passed it.

 Call us today at 1-800-HURT-NOW to schedule a free consultation and learn more about filing a personal injury claim.